Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 If a facility is not granted and you think you are entitled to it, you can lodge an objection with the examination board or, if necessary, the Examination Appeals Board (CBE) if it concerns an examination facility or the faculty board if it concerns a teaching facility.

-• I have hearing problems, can lectures be recorded?
+• I have hearing problems, what facilities are available to me?

 • As a prospective student, how can I request extra time for the history test, the pre-master's assessment or the language test?